for an electronic version of the CCPA PRIVACY NOTICE TO CALIFORNIA EMPLOYEES AND JOB APPLICANTS.

 The CCPA provides consumers (California residents) with specific rights regarding their personal information.
 This section describes your CCPA rights and explains how to exercise those rights.

 You have the right to request that we disclose certain information to you about our collection and use of your personal information over the past 12 months.
-Once we receive and confirm your verifiable consumer request (see Exercising Access and Deletion), we will disclose to you:
+Once we receive and confirm your verifiable consumer request (see Exercising Your Rights), we will disclose to you:

 - The categories of personal information we collected about you.